ericmdantas/aliv/README.md

 > *It's alive!
 It's alive!
 In the name of God!
 Now I know what it feels like to be God! ~Frankenstein*

+## What?

+Light, fast and powerful one liner live-reloading Node.js server.

+From the simplest live-reloading server to complex apps that need compression, proxies and https - `aliv` got you covered.

 ## Install

 Globally: